-In 2002, Governor Davis signed into law Senate Bill (SB) 1661, creating the nation's first paid family leave program.
-SB 1661 provides, as part of the state's DI program, up to six weeks of wage replacement for all workers in the state to take time off to bond with a new child (Bonding), or to care for a seriously-ill spouse, domestic partner, child, parent, parent-in-law, grandparent, grandchild, or sibling (Care).
-SB 1661 took effect on July 1, 2004.
-Since its enactment, several other states have followed suit and implemented similar laws.
+In 2002, Governor Davis signed into law Senate Bill (SB) 1661,4 creating the nation's first paid family leave program.
+SB 1661 provides, as part of the state's DI program, up to six weeks of wage replacement for all workers in the state to take time off to bond with a new child (Bonding),5 or to care for a seriously-ill6 spouse, domestic partner, child, parent, parent-in-law, grandparent, grandchild, or sibling (Care).7 SB 1661 took effect on July 1, 2004.
+Since its enactment, several other states8 have implemented similar laws.9

 In 2019, Governor Newsom signed into law SB 83, which expands PFL benefits from six to eight weeks starting on July 1, 2020.
 As noted in the Introduction, SB 83 also requires a Governor's Task Force to develop a proposal that increases the total amount of leave, when combined with DI benefits, to six months.
-The Task Force is required to address worker job protection and wage replacement rates up to 90 percent for low wage workers, and to provide an overall plan to implement and fund these expanded benefits.
+The Task Force is required to address worker job protection and wage replacement rates up to 90 percent for low wage workers, and to provide an overall plan to implement and fund these expanded benefits.10

-California's PFL program provides eligible workers up to six weeks of paid time off within a 12month period.
-(As discussed directly below, women who give birth are eligible for additional time off through the state's DI program.)
-Workers must meet several eligibility criteria:
+California's PFL program provides eligible workers up to six weeks of paid time off within a 12-month period.11 (As discussed below, women who give birth are eligible for additional time off through the state's DI program.)
+Workers must meet several eligibility criteria:12

-- Workers must be "attached" to the labor market, i.e., employed, looking or registered for employment, or have an active Unemployment Insurance claim in payment status within 90 days of their last work day - Workers must experience a loss of wages due to the leave - Workers must have sufficient earnings in a 12-month "base period" (5-18 months before the claim begins)
+Workers must be "attached" to the labor market, i.e., employed, looking or registered for employment, or have an active Unemployment Insurance claim in payment status within 90 days of their last work day Workers must experience a loss of wages due to the leave